 You’d be forgiven for thinking that green tea is herbal tea because… well it’s GREEN and full of plant-powered goodness!
-Green tea actually comes from the camellia sinensis plant, which also bears black tea, oolong, pu-erh and white tea.
+Green tea actually comes from the camellia sinensis plant, which also bears black tea, oolong, pu-erh, organic teas and white tea.
 All these teas contain caffeine, only herbal and fruit tisanes do not.

 So, is that a pro or a con?

 With less caffeine than coffee, health-alicious green tea is a fabulous alternative when you want more of a prod than a slingshot effect from your beverage.
 A cup of green tea can be sipped and savoured day or night, providing a much gentler boost than coffee or black tea and minus the crash and burn after-effects.

 A cup of get-up-and-go green tea is blooming good for you!
 How do we know?
 For thousands of years green tea has been drunk by ancient cultures and revered for its marvellous medicinal benefits.

 Green tea leaves are brimming with plant-powered antioxidants.
 Our bodies love antioxidants, they contain polyphenols, flavonoids and catechins which research suggests may reduce the risk of cardiovascular disease, certain cancers, high blood sugars and much more.

 There are ZERO calories in green tea, so it’s good for those on a weight loss diet.
 But green tea also contains natural fat burning properties so if you want to be lean, drink your tea green!